 My problem is that I am a scribbler with deplorable penmanship.
 I end up with reams of half-illegible notes that get shoved in a folder never to be read again.

 ‘Oh, here’s an idea I’ll get back to later’ Let me jot that down before I forget…..
 I have this messy random bunch of words that I can look back at to trigger a prior thought trigger.

 Scribbling clears my head so I can capture an idea and focus on the ‘other’ task at hand- The job I started ½ an hour ago that I have to get finished.

 I have never been able to journal my thoughts and feelings legibly onto a piece of paper so I am NOT going to suggest you do the same.
-But if full paragraph, legible hand writing works for you then go for it!
+But if full paragraph, legible handwriting works for you then go for it!

-I am however, prolific at blogging.
-I have literally hundreds of journal entries on my blog site.
+I am, however, prolific at blogging.
+I have hundreds of journal entries on my blog site.
 Most never get shared with anyone.
 I use journaling to capture my workflow of ideas within the context of collaborating online with others.
 What about you?

 Journal writing can be a vehicle for deepening mindfulness.
 It helps to clarify and refine your thoughts and emotions.
 It brings you into the present moment.